lumen-notes/lumen/README.md

 ### 🌿 Grow

 Connect your notes with links and tags.
-Lumen makes it easy to traverse your knowledge graph and discover surprising new connections.
+Lumen makes it easy to explore your knowledge graph and discover surprising new connections.

 ### 🌻 Harvest

 Access your notes from anywhere—even offline.
 Use Lumen's flexible [query language](/docs/query-language.md) to find exactly what you're looking for.

 <br>